 During your visit, your hygienist will either swab or brush the fluoride on your teeth.
 In some cases, they might just place a tray in your mouth for a few minutes.
 After that, you will need to avoid eating or drinking for typically at least 30 minutes so your teeth can absorb the fluoride and help repair microscopic areas of decay.
 Dentists typically recommend treatments every six to 12 months.
 How often you receive them ultimately depends on the state of your oral health.

 Regular fluoride treatments can be beneficial for everyone regardless of having fluoridated water or not.
 These topical applications help deliver the decay-fighting properties of fluoride directly to the teeth where it can do the most good.

 Fluoride is a naturally occurring mineral.
 It helps harden the enamel coating of teeth and makes them resistant to decay.
 It is most effective when the teeth first erupt into the mouth but adults, especially those who are cavity-prone, can benefit from fluoride treatments.²

-Regular examinations by dentist are an important step in preventing dental diseases.
-During routine examinations, dentists can detect small cavities that have not yet damaged the enamel and that can be repair, sometimes by simply applying a fluoride gel or varnish.
-Dentists and dental hygienist can help diagnose early stages of gum disease when it can still be reversed with a simple cleaning and better home care cleaning routines.
+Regular examinations by a dentist are an important step in preventing dental diseases.
+During routine examinations, dentists can detect small cavities that have not yet damaged the enamel and that can be repaired, sometimes by simply applying a fluoride gel or varnish.
+Dentists and dental hygienists can help diagnose early stages of gum disease when it can still be reversed with a cleaning and better home care cleaning routines.